Airdrop Alpha

 Bottom line

 Season 1 is a real $37 to $42 million distribution open to most wallets willing to spend a few hours a week through June 23.
-Three things matter most: pick three featured apps to receive your weekly multiplier, cluster wallets under one Main profile to share boosters across activity, and accept that all seven retroactive booster types are closed if you did not have early access.
+Two things matter most.
+Pick three featured apps to receive your weekly multiplier, and cluster wallets under one Main profile to share boosters across activity.
+Then accept that all seven retroactive booster types are closed if you did not have early access.
 New participants run at base or near-base multipliers and compete against farmers who do not.

 The honest framing is cheap optionality, not a guaranteed payday.
 Median outcomes will be modest.
-Aggressive farmers with retroactive boosters and significant capital will capture an outsized share.
-For everyone else, the right approach is to size positions you are happy to hold at zero airdrop value, focus weekly selections on apps you will genuinely use, and pledge to a clan even without owning the NFT.
+Aggressive farmers with retroactive boosters and large capital will capture an outsized share.
+For everyone else, the right approach is to size positions you are happy to hold at zero airdrop value, focus weekly selections on apps you will actually use, and pledge to a clan even without owning the NFT.

 Bridge ETH via Rabbithole, open Terminal, pledge a clan, and select three featured apps from the grid above.
 As you sign up for each app, click its "Connect to Terminal" button before you start using it.
 Without that link the activity does not credit to your profile.
 The next snapshot is Tuesday at 00:00 UTC.